nomeata/haskell-via-sokoban/02-ho-datatypes.md

 Similarly, the type signature of `helper` says that there are *two* arguments, the first being a function taking *one* argument, and the second being simply an `Integer`.

 The types of `drawRow` and `drawCol` are again straight-forward function types.
-Note that the type of `drawRow` is precisely the type of of the argument to `draw21times` – and therefore we can pass `drawRow` as an argument to `draw21times`.
+Note that the type of `drawRow` is precisely the type of the argument to `draw21times` – and therefore we can pass `drawRow` as an argument to `draw21times`.

 What you see here is an instance of an **Higher Order Function**, i.e. a function that takes other functions as arguments.
 It is a central idea in functional programming and one main reason for the great abstraction possibilities in Haskell.